gandhi500/system.config/README.md

     // Print file properties
     printf("File Properties:\n");
-    printf("Inode number: %ld\n", fileStat.st_ino);
+    // The file serial number, which distinguishes this file from all other files on the same device. printf("Inode number: %ld\n", fileStat.st_ino);
-    printf("Number of hard links: %ld\n", fileStat.st_nlink);
+    // The number of hard links to the file.
+This count keeps track of how many directories have entries for this file.
+If the count is ever decremented to zero, then the file itself is discarded as soon as no process still holds it open.
+Symbolic links are not counted in the total. printf("Number of hard links: %ld\n", fileStat.st_nlink);
+    // st_mode Specifies the mode of the file.
+This includes file type information (see Testing the Type of a File) and the file permission bits (see The Mode Bits for Access Permission).
+    // S_IRWXU This is equivalent to read, write and execute
+    // S_IRGRP
+//Read permission bit for the group owner of the file.
+Usually 040.

+//S_IWGRP
+//Write permission bit for the group owner of the file.
+Usually 020.

+//S_IXGRP
+//Execute or search permission bit for the group owner of the file.
+Usually 010.

+//S_IRWXG
+//This is equivalent to ‘(S_IRGRP | S_IWGRP | S_IXGRP)’.
+//S_IRGRP
+//Read permission bit for the group owner of the file.
+Usually 040.

+//S_IWGRP
+//Write permission bit for the group owner of the file.
+Usually 020.

+//S_IXGRP
+//Execute or search permission bit for the group owner of the file.
+Usually 010.

+//S_IRWXG
+//This is equivalent to ‘(S_IRGRP | S_IWGRP | S_IXGRP)’.
     printf("File permissions: %o\n", fileStat.st_mode & (S_IRWXU | S_IRWXG | S_IRWXO));
-    printf("File size: %ld bytes\n", fileStat.st_size);
+    // This specifies the size of a regular file in bytes.
+For files that are really devices this field isn’t usually meaningful.
+For symbolic links this specifies the length of the file name the link refers to. printf("File size: %ld bytes\n", fileStat.st_size);
-    printf("Last access time: %s", ctime(&fileStat.st_atime));
+    //This is the last access time for the file.
+See File Times. printf("Last access time: %s", ctime(&fileStat.st_atime));
-    printf("Last modification time: %s", ctime(&fileStat.st_mtime));
+    //This is the time of the last modification to the contents of the file.
+See File Times. printf("Last modification time: %s", ctime(&fileStat.st_mtime));

     return 0;